 This kind of comes under the whole it’s still buggy and new thing but the menus especially feel a little awkward at times.
 I haven’t had as much of a problem as I’ve seen other people have but it’s still an issue.
 However again this is still something that will probably be fixed in a future update.

 So Soviet Jump Game is a decent enough game, it’s well worth playing and has the potential to get even better.
 It has its rough aspects and not everyone was happy about how it was promoted but for an early access game it’s a fun game which harkens back to retro style gaming and with what appears to be a dedicated development team, if you report glitches they’ll even get fixed.
 So with that in mind, I think I’ll give Soviet Jump Game a 7/10 and reserve further judgement until I’ve played it more and until I see a more finished product.
+You should also check out The Grumps playing the game themselves by clicking here.

 First Published on: https://offtherecordblog.org/